Published on 8/1/2024

 useOptimistic enhances interactions by instantly showing updates without waiting for server responses, making applications feel more fluid and responsive.

-Next.js also introduces a convenient file convention called loading.tsx, which automatically sets up a React Suspense boundary.
+Many frameworks also introduce convenient conventions for handling loading states.
+For example, Next.js uses a loading.tsx file, which automatically sets up a React Suspense boundary.
 This feature enables developers to show loading states while data is being fetched.
-Here's why you should consider using loading.tsx:
+Here's why you should consider using such features:

 • Improves user experience by showing immediate feedback during data fetching.